AOL rolls out new platform in bid to become digital ad hub

+* Höegh LNG Partners LP increases cash distributions for the first quarter 2017

-AOL Inc AOL.N on Wednesday unveiled a new advertising platform aimed at changing the media buying process for digital advertising by becoming a one-stop shop.
+March 26 AOL Inc on Wednesday unveiled a new advertising platform aimed at changing the media buying process for digital advertising by becoming a one-stop shop.

 The new platform, dubbed One, will knit together AOL's various ad technology offerings like its recent acquisition of Adap.TV, an electronic trading platform for video advertising.